chakilamabhishek/tagcloudfrontend/README.md

 ## App.js

 The `App.js` file is the main component of the application.
 It handles fetching the tag cloud data from the API, manages the component state, and renders the `CirclePackingCanvas` component.
+THRESHOLD_LIMIT for tag cloud can be set in app.js

 ### Installation & Start the project.